Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Data analysts typically need a bachelor’s degree in computer science, information systems or a related field, but a degree may not always be required, depending on experience and skills.
 BLS also states that some employers will hire candidates with business degrees and relevant skills.
 You typically need to know basic computer languages, such as C++ or Python, and big data tools like Hadoop or Spark.

 BLS doesn’t provide job outlook data for data analysts, but the numbers for computer and information research scientists offer comparable projections.
-Because of the rise of machine learning and big data, employment for specialists in data science is projected to grow by 21% between 2021 and 2031, according to BLS.
+Because of the rise of machine learning and big data, employment for specialists in data science is projected to grow by 23% from 2022 and 2032, according to BLS.

 3. Data scientist